-Amy Smith is director of the technology practice at Impress Labs, a global creative and marketing communications agency.
+Amy Smith is the Secretary of the Quest Board.
+She is director of the technology practice at Impress Labs, a global creative and marketing communications agency.
 She holds a BA from the University of Houston and a MA from the University of Rochester.
-Amy has worked nearly 15 years in the semiconductor industry, supporting companies at the forefront of electronics design and manufacturing who are committed to enabling future generations of electronic devices.
+Amy has worked nearly 18 years in the semiconductor industry, supporting companies at the forefront of electronics design and manufacturing who are committed to enabling future generations of electronic devices.
 Amy is a strong advocate of Montessori education, having attended Lake Country Montessori School in Minneapolis, Minn. from 1st to 8th grade.
 Her sons are currently enrolled at Quest.

-Ady Wheeler was one of the founding teachers at the Quest Montessori School.
+Ady Wheeler is an ex-officio member of the board and was one of the founding teachers at the Quest Montessori School.
 She received her BA from Hobart and William Smith Colleges and is a certified Montessori teacher.
 She taught environmental education throughout New England before settling into the classroom.
 She enjoys skiing, sailing, tennis, gardening and spending time outdoors.
 She is a Montessori parent of two young children.